default

 What is the outlook for cats and dogs with Kidney Disease?

-Renal failure is a terminal condition and, ultimately, affected animals will deteriorate.
+CKD is a terminal condition and, ultimately, affected animals will deteriorate.
 For pets who are diagnosed on a routine blood test, or who are still quite well, the condition can often be managed successfully for months or even years.
 Pets who present very unwell have a much more guarded prognosis, as there is often progressed damage to the kidneys and it can be hard to get significant improvement, even with aggressive treatment.

 Find practices that offer this service